 Permafrost can also be found in other cold places (e.g., mountain ranges), but those places contain much less carbon than in the Arctic.
 For instance, the Tibetan plateau contains about 3% as much carbon as is stored in the Arctic.
 There is also concern about carbon frozen in shallow ocean sediments.
 These deposits are known as methane hydrates or clathrates, which are methane molecules locked within a cage of ice molecules.
 They formed as frozen soils that were flooded when sea levels rose after the last ice age.
 If these hydrates thaw, they may release methane that can bubble up to the surface.
 The total amount of carbon in permafrost-associated methane hydrates is much less than the carbon in permafrost soils.
 Global warming takes millennia to penetrate into the sediments beneath the ocean, which is why these hydrates are still responding to the last deglaciation.
 As a result, only a small fraction of the existing hydrates could be destabilised during the coming century.
 Even when methane is released from hydrates, most of it is expected to be consumed and oxidised into carbon dioxide in the ocean before reaching the atmosphere.
 The most complete modelling of these processes to date suggests a release to the atmosphere at a rate of less than 2% of current human-induced methane emissions.

 Overall, thawing permafrost in the Arctic appears to be an important additional source of heat-trapping gases to the atmosphere, more so than undersea hydrates.
 Climate and carbon cycle models are beginning to consider permafrost processes.
-While these models disagree on the exact amount of the heat-trapping gases that will be released into the atmosphere, they agree (i) that the amount of such gases released from permafrost will increase with the amount of global warming, and (ii) that the warming effect of thawing permafrost is significant enough to be considered in estimates of the remaining carbon budgets for limiting future warming.
+While these models disagree on the exact amount of the heat-trapping gases that will be released into the atmosphere, they agree that: (i) the amount of such gases released from permafrost will increase with the amount of global warming; and (ii) the warming effect of thawing permafrost is significant enough to be considered in estimates of the remaining carbon budgets for limiting future warming.

 [START FAQ 5.2, FIGURE 1 HERE]